dracoon/security-advisories/README.md

 # Security Advisories

 We use this repository to publish security advisories (starting from January 2024) and security bulletins (starting from January 2025) for our customers.
-Please go to the "Security" tab in this repository.
+Please go to the [Security tab](https://github.com/dracoon/security-advisories/security) in this repository.

 # Archive